phytec/kivy-demo/_sources/tutorials/first-steps-yocto.rst.txt

     $ source sources/poky/oe-init-build-env

-The current working directory of the shell should change to :code:`build/`.
+The shell's working directory should change to :code:`build/`.

 Before building for the first time, you should take a look at the main configuration file, your local modifications for the current build are stored here.